setday/aith-x-itmo-speech-course/group-projects/gp1/README.md

 ### Project Requirements

-- You are required to train a model for ***16 kHz samplerate*** audio input (though you can see samplerate of 22.05 kHz and higher in training data), this way we balance a trade-off between input signals range support and model accuracy
+- You are required to train a model for ***16 kHz samplerate*** audio input (though you can see samplerate of 22.05 kHz and higher in training data), this way we balance a trade-off between input signals range support and a model accuracy

 - Any architecture, algorithm or training baseline could be used (e.g. open-sourced pipeline or architecture)
     - However, initialization of a model from pre-trained weights is not allowed. ***Only training from scratch*** on provided training data: